 The Corsican hare is a unique species found in the mountainous terrain of Corsica, an island off the southwest coast of Italy.

-It has adapted to its environment and differs greatly in coloration, behavior, and physical characteristics from most other hares found in the world.
+It has adapted to its environment and differs greatly in coloration, behavior, and physical characteristics from most other hares worldwide.

 They generally live alone but form small social groups while they feed together during the summer months.

-During winter, they enter a state of dormancy where they remain inactive to conserve energy while waiting for food resources to return after spring thawing.
+During winter, they enter a state of dormancy, remaining inactive to conserve energy while waiting for food resources to return after spring thawing.

 In the wild, Corsican hares breed twice per year throughout April and May when mating season begins, and young Leverets or baby hare kits are born within 40 days afterward.

-They reach maturity much quicker than other species due to their unique adaptation methods, reaching full adulthood as early as July when only six months old.
+Due to their unique adaptation methods, they reach maturity much quicker than other species, reaching full adulthood as early as July when they are only six months old.

 The average lifespan for these hares ranges between 3–4 years in the wild.